sliskiCode/CV/README.md

 - Kotlin Coroutines

 ## Testing
-Codebase is testes using two different strategies:
+Codebase is tested using two different strategies:
 1. Business logic and Repository is tested using jUnit 5 tests.
 2. Rendering logic is tested using Robolectric jUnit 4 tests.